 - The bag’s shape and size – if you are particularly tall, large or short then it’s worth exploring longer, wider or shorter sleeping bag options to help ensure you’re comfortable in your bag.
 You may also want to consider a sleeping quilt rather than a sleeping bag.
-Also consider that mummy sleeping bags use less material and cut down on weight and the internal volume of the bag, but are more restrictive for your legs.
+Also consider that ‘mummy’ sleeping bags use less material and cut down on weight and the internal volume of your backpack, but are more restrictive for your legs while sleeping.

 - Price compared to your budget – while we don’t believe price should be the number one consideration if you’re serious about buying a quality bag that you’ll enjoy using for many years, some of the most ultralight sleeping bags end up being very expensive, so a happy medium for most people is likely to be a balance between overall warmth, weight and price.

 Sleeping bags are broadly classified in two ways:

 - The season they’re intended for use in: summer, 3-seasons or 4-seasons

 - Whether they’re filled with down or synthetic materials

 Should you choose a summer, 3-season or 4-season bag?